Why use Modern Cloth Nappies?

 How do I wash the nappies?

-There is no need to rinse or soak the nappy – MCNs can simply be stored in a ‘dry pail’- an empty nappy bucket with a closed lid.
+There is no need to rinse or soak the nappy – MCNs can simply be stored in a dry pail and washed according to manufacture‘s instructions.
+These usually recommend a pre wash daily or ever second day and a main wash with detergent of choice regularly.

 What about the poop?